vinayakumarvs/EVA/Assignment 7/ReadMe.md

-#Have given an whirl to implement the Below given ENAS Network in an Enclosed Assignment_7.ipynb File.
+#Have given an whirl to implement the ENAS Network in an Enclosed Assignment_7.ipynb File.